microsoft/MSIX-PackageSupportFramework/FileRedirectionShim/readme.md

     * `ProgramFilesCommonX64` - Corresponds to `FOLDERID_ProgramFilesCommonX64`
     * `Windows` - Corresponds to `FOLDERID_Windows`
     * `ProgramData` - Corresponds to `FOLDERID_ProgramData`
-  * `relative_paths` - This is expected to be a value of type `array` whose elements specify the relative paths/patterns described in more detail below
+  * `relativePaths` - This is expected to be a value of type `array` whose elements specify the relative paths/patterns described in more detail below

 Each base path (known folder, package relative, drive relative) gets associated with a collection of relative paths and patterns.
 The format of each is identical and is an `object` whose properties are:
 * `base` - Specifies the relative path portion of the tuple.
 This value gets appended to (with a directory separator) the base path to form a directory structure that's a candidate for redirection.